 Save some money and hassle on your airport transfer with our guide on getting from Narita Airport to Tokyo Disneyland and DisneySea.

 While we do our best to make sure it is correct, all information in this post is subject to change.
-First published in November, 2015.
-Last updated July, 2020, with the help of Lily Crossley-Baxter.
+This post was first published in July 2020 by Mareike Dornhege.
+Last updated in May 2022 by Heidi Sarol.